MohamedSabith97/Functional-Doc_HRM/Reissue_Renewal.md

    The system can start the renewal process in less then 60 days to employee for expire the Iqama validation, and creating the new request to start the Iqama renewal process.

+  **Mandatory to update the number of Renewal Count of Iqama Renewal for entire individual employee**

   the user can process the request to move into Payment Request after completed in Newly required.

    *In The action field is following to,*